Physicians Advise Early Detection, Screening Mammograms at St. Joseph Medical Center’s “Pink Power” Luncheon

-Dr. Dawodu said that any changes to the breast or breast pain should be addressed by a physician, and that they are not all indicators of breast cancer.
+Dr. Dawodu said that any changes to the breast or breast pain should be addressed by a trained physician or a patient's PCP, and that they are not all indicators of breast cancer.
 Benign breast conditions can be caused by a variety of factors including medication, stress, natural changes and exercise.

 There are 200,000 new cases of breast cancer annually and Ngoc Pham, M.D., radiation oncologist on the medical staff of St. Joseph, said that treatment today represents a new era of advanced biological therapy.
 She provided an overview of the evolution of treatment from radical mastectomies in the 1890s to more individualized treatments for women today.

 “Since the late 1990s, we have developed biological therapies that are the key element of standard breast cancer treatment based on rapidly expanding cellular and molecular understanding of the disease,” said Dr. Pham.
 “The key is early detection.”